 Faculty: Professor Baxter, chair.
-Professors Ballard, S. Grilli, Hu, Miller, and Tyce; Associate Professor Roman; Assistant Professors Dahl, Hashemi, and Licht; Associate Research Professors A. Grilli, Potty, and Vincent; Adjunct Professors Corriveau, Muench, Sharpe, and Shonting; Adjunct Assistant Professors Barton, Cousins, Crocker, Dossot, and Newman; Professors Emeriti Kowalski, Silva, Spaulding, and Stepanishen.
+Professors Ballard, S. Grilli, Hu, and Miller; Associate Professor Roman; Assistant Professors Dahl, Hashemi, Licht, and Van Uffelen; Associate Research Professors A. Grilli, Potty, and Vincent; Adjunct Professors Corriveau, Muench, Sharpe, and Shonting; Adjunct Assistant Professors Barton, Cousins, Crocker, Dossot, and Newman; Professors Emeriti Kowalski, Silva, Spaulding, Stepanishen, and Tyce.

 Ocean instrumentation and seafloor mapping, underwater acoustics and data analysis, marine hydrodynamics and water-wave mechanics, coastal and nearshore processes, marine geomechanics, coastal and offshore structures, and offshore wind, wave, and current energy systems.